 The First Decision Is Visit or Long-Term Move

-If the parent wants to visit New Zealand for a limited stay, a visitor route may fit better.
+If the parent wants to visit and stay in New Zealand for a limited stay, a visitor visa route may fit better.
 If the parent wants to relocate for the long term, the right comparison is usually between the Parent Resident Visa and the Parent Retirement Resident Visa.

 That is why this page matters.
 It helps families avoid forcing a short-visit goal into a residence route or forcing a long-term family reunification goal into a temporary-visitor strategy.